btk2oo7/number-format/README.md

 `11834571` -> `11.83M`

-it ain't perfect, but it's close enough.
+it isn't perfect, but it's close enough.